Sergio Tofano

-Sergio Tòfano (20 August 1886 – 28 October 1973) was an Italian actor, director, playwright, scene designer and illustrator.
+Sergio Tòfano (20 August 1886 – 28 October 1973) was an Italian actor, theatre director, playwright, scene designer and illustrator.
+As a comics artist, he is best-known for creating Signor Bonaventura.

+Biography

 Tofano was born in Rome.
 In 1909, he made his first appearance on stage with Ermete Novelli, then joined Virgilio Talli's company (1913–23).
 He soon specialized as a comic actor, giving his role a new elegance and complexity.
 He worked with other famous actors and directors: Dario Niccodemi (1924–27); Luigi Almirante and Giuditta Rissone (1927–30), Elsa Merlini, Vittorio De Sica, Evi Maltagliati, Gino Cervi etc. During those years, he made his famous performances as Doctor Knock in Jules Romains' play, and as Professor Toti in Luigi Pirandello's Pensaci, Giacomino!.
 He also led important theatrical firms.

 After the Second World War, he worked with the most important directors, like Luchino Visconti and Giorgio Strehler.